 IS OUR WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?

-During 2022, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2022, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements with the exception of SOC monitoring incomplete due to SOC waiver not renewed.